-- 8.1 Conclusion(s) or opinion(s) resulting from the procedures in this guide may be reached once sufficient examinations have been conducted.
-The number and nature of the necessary examinations is dependent on the question at hand. - 8.2 The bases and reasons for the conclusion(s), opinion(s), or finding(s) should be included in the examiner's documentation and may also appear in the report. - 8.3 Identification-When the examination reveals no significant, inexplicable differences between two or more items, and there is agreement in all individualizing characteristics, an identification is appropriate (that is, compared impressions or compared impression and dry seal contain substantial significant similarities; there are no significant, inexplicable differences; and no limitations associated with absent characteristics; and any possibility of a duplicate dry seal can be eliminated). - 8.4 Elimination-If significant, inexplicable differences between two or more items are found at any level of the analyses, an elimination is appropriate (that is, the impressions contain substantial significant differences).
+- 8.1 Conclusion(s), opinion(s), or findings resulting from the procedures in this guide may be reached once sufficient examinations have been conducted.
+The number and nature of the necessary examinations is dependent on the question at hand. - 8.2 The bases and reasons for the conclusion(s), opinion(s), or finding(s) should be included in the examiner's documentation and may also appear in the report. - 8.3 Identification-When the examination reveals no significant, inexplicable differences between two or more items, and there is agreement in all individualizing characteristics, an identification is appropriate (that is, compared impressions or compared impression and rubber stamp contain substantial significant similarities; there are no differences; and no limitations associated with absent characters; and any possibility of a duplicate rubber stamp can be eliminated). - 8.4 Elimination-If significant, inexplicable differences between two or more items are found at any level of the analyses, an elimination is appropriate (that is, the impressions contain substantial significant, inexplicable differences).
 There may be similarities.

-8.5 Qualified Opinions-When there are limiting factors and the examination reveals similarities or differences of limited significance between two or more items, the use of qualified opinions can be appropriate (that is, the impressions or observed features contain limited similarities or differences; or limitations associated with absent characters, individualizing characteristics, or distorted impressions are present; or a combination of these).
-Qualified opinions require explanation of the limiting factors.
+8.5 Qualified Opinions-When there are limiting factors and the examination reveals similarities or differences of limited significance between two or more items, the use of qualified opinions can be appropriate (that is, the impressions or observed features contain limited similarities or differences; or limitations associated with absent characters, individualizing characteristics, or distorted impressions are present; or limitations associated with the possibility of the existence of a duplicate rubber stamp; or a combination of these).
+This opinion requires explanation of the limiting factors.

-8.6 No Conclusion-When there are significant limiting factors, and the examination reveals no significant similarities or significant differences, a report that no conclusion can be reached is appropriate (that is, the impressions or observed features contain insufficient significant similarities and insufficient differences).
+8.6 No Conclusion-When there are significant limiting factors, and the examination reveals no significant differences, a report that no conclusion can be reached is appropriate (that is, the impressions or observed features contain insufficient significant similarities and insufficient differences).
 This opinion requires explanation of the limiting factors.